smok-serwis/cassandra/README.md

 * **SEED_NODES** - list of comma separated IP addresses to bootstrap the cluster from
 * **STREAMING_SOCKET_TIMEOUT_IN_MS** - prereably set it to a large large timeout to prevent disconnections during streaming large fixes.
 Minimally 24 hours.
 Default is one hour

+In general, if it's found in [cassandra.yaml](/etc/cassandra/cassandra.yaml) with a dollar sign preceding it, it is safe to assume that environment variable with a given name will be substituted for it.

+If you need quotes, bring them with you.
+See for example how `CLUSTER_NAME` is set.

 ## Extra parameters for [RTFM](etc/cassandra/cassandra.yaml)